tkeskita/unstructured_grids/README.md

 - Cell and face zones are visualized by vertex groups.
 Vertex groups for cell zones can be edited.

+- UG GUI Panel is shown as a Tab in Sidebar in 3D Viewport, for easy access to UG operators and information.

 ## Installation